White House urges cities to use COVID funds to hire cops, despite police skepticism

 “As cities, counties, and states around the country consider how to allocate the historic support they’ve received through the Rescue Plan, we again encourage them to use the funding to improve public safety in their communities,” White House officials wrote.

-Cincinnati; Philadelphia; Albuquerque, New Mexico; Kansas City, MIssouri; and Walla Walla, Washington, were among the cities that have used funds or intend to use the money to bolster police staffing, according to the memo.
+Cincinnati; Philadelphia; Albuquerque, New Mexico; Kansas City, Missouri; and Walla Walla, Washington, were among the cities that have used funds or intend to use the money to bolster police staffing, according to the memo.

-D.C. officials will use $3.4 million from the COVID fund to add 100 new slots for its department’s cadet program.
+D.C. officials will use $3.4 million from the relief fund to add 100 slots for its department’s cadet program.
 The city will spend $59 million from the relief package for public safety initiatives.

-Mr. Pasco said residents should not expect the new hires to have an immediate impact on crime rates, noting it takes between three to five years for an officer to be fully trained.
+Mr. Pasco said residents should not expect the new hires to have an immediate impact on crime rates.
+They noted that it takes three to five years for an officer to be fully trained.

 “Even at three to five years, you are not replacing an experienced officer with 20 years on the force,” he said.
 “The problem is getting worse all the time.”